By: Marilyn L. Davis

 Building Your Support Network: One Meeting at a Time

-All people, rich and poor, famous and infamous, male, female, young and old or simply trying to make it today without using can benefit from recovery support meetings.
+All people, rich and poor, famous and infamous, male, female, young and old or merely trying to make it today without using can benefit from recovery support meetings.
 One of the fundamental aspects of successful long-term recovery is to make sure that you have supportive people in your life, besides family and friends.
 Look around and find a support group that you can join in your home-town.
 Get comfortable there, and then branch out.